Contact

 Andrew Stewart

-In recent years, modern data architecture has been an increasingly common topic when I meet with clients.
-Companies across all industries are realizing the value of analytics and want to make sure they’re able to fully leverage their data.
-To best address this subject, I find it important to focus on the desired business outcomes instead of focusing solely on the architecture itself.
-Based on my experience, I’ve found the following principles to be critical to the success of an enterprise data program.
+To best address this subject, we find it important to focus on the desired business outcomes instead of focusing solely on the architecture itself.
+Based on our experience, we've found the following principles to be critical to the success of an enterprise data program.

-1. Get the Right Data to the Right People at the Right Time
+1. Get the right data to the right people at the right time

 Data is only useful if people can act on the data in a timely manner.
 It must be accurate and actionable.
 However, “people” in this case means several different things.
-No matter if we’re talking about external people (e.g., customers, etc.) or internal teams (e.g., marketing, operations, etc.), data must be easily consumed, visual, and simplified.
-Therefore, data needs to be delivered in the context of the persona and relevant for the individual.
+No matter if we’re talking about external people (e.g., customers, etc.) or internal teams (e.g., marketing, operations, etc.), data must be easily consumed, visual, and tailored to the targeted use case(s).
+Therefore, data needs to be delivered with the desired context and format of the persona and relevant for the individual.

 When starting with a persona-based approach, it is critical to build your next generation data platform by focusing on the people you’re looking to serve.
 “Build it and they will come” isn’t a good strategy when it comes to data platforms, unless you’re highly in-tune with the end-user’s needs, and you have a way to mandate the tools they use.
 But, if you’re like most companies (and statistically speaking you are), we’ve found that people resist change and there is a science to tackling adoption challenges.
 An easy way to foster success in this area is including end-users in your project team early on and seeking their input often.